 A manufacturer is usually aware that with high-frequency signals, components like in a microwave impedance matching are vital, and the capacitance ought to be taken into account on each layer.
 Without impedance matching, adequate board functionality amounts to almost zero.

 Connections: Another significant factor that affects the customer's desired width of a PCB design is the edge connector.
 During the manufacture of a PCB, a manufacturer ought to be careful with the Fr-4 thickness.
-In case the connector's mating part does not match, the results would be damage to the PCB.
+If the connector's mating part does not match, the results will damage the PCB.

 Weight: Obviously, the thickness of the board will have an impact on the value of the PCB.
-A manufacturer might not take keenness on the importance of the PCB, but it is of great significance to the customer.
+A manufacturer might not be keen on the importance of the PCB, but it is of great significance to the customer.
 A lighter board means saving on shopping costs as the final product is more lightweight.

 In summary, even with such a wide range of thickness, a thinner layer is more suitable for a device.
 Nonetheless, a designer is never sure whether a small board would match your mating parts of connectors and through-holes of devices.
 Therefore, the wise choice is usually to go for the standard PCB thickness.